Back Professions

 AI-assisted coding has gone from "impressive demo" to "daily driver" for most professional developers.
 But the gap between a casual question and production-quality output is bigger than people realise.

-This guide walks through what actually works in 2026 — model picks, prompt patterns, common pitfalls.
+This guide walks through what actually works in 2026 - Model picks, prompt patterns, the failure modes that bite in production, and a worked debugging example.

 Paste error messages verbatim